-Skull & Crown Trading Co. is not just Hawaii’s newest tiki bar; it’s also its most creative and dramatic
+Hawaii’s newest tiki bar, Skull & Crown Trading Co., is also the Islands’ most creative and dramatic

 Words and video by Shawn “Speedy” Lopes